tezock/tezock/README.md

 Hey!
 I'm Robert, and I'm a current Computer Science student at The University of Texas at Austin.
 I currently have an interest in Backend Development & Distributed Systems, and am actively looking for intern roles in the immediate future in these areas.

-At the current moment, I'm learning more about Distributed Systems by reading Designing Data Intensive Applications and taking a class covering Cloud Computing that largely revolves around working with data that doesn't fit in memory and machines that communicate via the network.
+At the current moment, I'm learning more about Distributed Systems by reading Designing Data Intensive Applications and taking a class covering Cloud Computing.
+In this class, the work largely revolves around working with data that doesn't fit in memory as well as machines that communicate via the network.